kevincart/summer-of-tech/readme.md

 # Kevin Cartwright - Summer of Tech 2017
 This is the personal git repo of Kevin Cartwright.
 I started this repo to store notes for Summer of Tech 2017.
-I have also added notes from independent study in SQL, Node, HTML, and CSS on my own time.
+I have also added notes from independent study in SQL, Node, HTML, and other subjects on my own time.

+Kevin can be reached at
-- Kevin is at Kevincart@gmail.com
+- Kevincart@gmail.com
+- www.github.com/kevincart

 ## HTML + CSS 101
 Notes from Jen Zajak, HTML CSS 101.